 What’s Happening to Icebergs on Earth?
 Climate Change Matters!

 This is a fun sensory play activity, but the melting oobleck iceberg is also a reminder of the dwindling ice pack in the Arctic Ocean due to global warming.
 Every year, the temperature of our planet is a little higher than the year before.
 Besides just making us too hot, there are a whole lot of other problems with the earth heating up.
 Plants and animals are dying because their homes are disappearing.
-Weather patterns are getting worse, with hurricanes and deadly floods happening almost every year.
+Weather patterns are getting worse, with hurricanes and floods happening almost every year.

 What’s Causing Our Planet to Heat Up?